rg2u17/Kidney-Stone-Economics/README.md

 ## How to Run Model
 **To run this model we suggest using the rmarkdown file (kidney_stone_economics_full_model.rmd) in RStudio and selecting run all** <br>
+Each script is labelled in numeric order, and those wishing to replicate the model should run each in order. <br>
 Please note that this requires a significant amount of compute to run - Despite efforts to minimise this within each script <br>
 <br>
 We recommend running the scripts sequentially in a HPC cluster (if available), alternatively running it on a local PC may take several days to run. <br>